Motorhome vs Hotel: A Real Cost Comparison for a Family of Four

 The Real Numbers Side by Side

 The ranges overlap, which is the honest truth.
 A budget hotel with careful eating out can match the cost of a motorhome hire.
-But the mid-range comparison - which is what most families actually book - shows the motorhome coming in noticeably cheaper, often by 200 to 300 pounds.
+A well-priced cottage beats both on raw numbers.
+But the mid-range comparison - which is what most families actually book - shows the motorhome coming in noticeably cheaper than a hotel, often by 200 to 300 pounds.
 The family holiday motorhome cost works out lower because of one thing above all else: the kitchen.

-Cost is only half the picture, but it is worth understanding where the savings come from.
 The motorhome total includes your transport for the entire trip.
 There is no car hire, no taxi from the station, no parking charges at every attraction.
-You drive to Malham, park up in the village car park, walk to the Cove, come back to the motorhome, make a sandwich, and drive to Settle for the afternoon.
+You drive to Malham, park up, walk to the Cove, come back to the motorhome, make a sandwich, and drive to Settle for the afternoon.

 Flexibility is the other hidden advantage.
-With a hotel, you are locked into one location.
-With a motorhome, you can spend two nights in Wensleydale, move to Ribblesdale for a night, and finish on the edge of the Dales near Skipton.
+With a hotel or cottage, you are locked into one location.
+With a motorhome, you can spend two nights in Wensleydale, move to Ribblesdale for a night, and finish near Skipton.
 If the weather turns, you can relocate.
-No hotel offers that.
+No hotel or cottage offers that.

 When a Hotel Wins